magpylib/magpylib/docs/examples/examples_12_styles.md

 The graphic styles define how Magpylib objects are displayed visually when calling `show`.
 They can be fine-tuned and individualized in many ways.

-There are multiple hierarchy levels that descide about the final graphical representation of the objects:
+There are multiple hierarchy levels that decide about the final graphical representation of the objects:

 1. When no input is given, the **default style** will be applied.
 2. Object **individual styles** will take precedence over the default values.